Head of Department: Juana Campa

-It’s possible to study modern languages either as a single honours degree or alongside another subject as a joint honours degree.
-Common joint honours choices often remain within the humanities, including subjects such as politics, history and literature, but modern languages can also be combined with subjects such as chemistry or mathematics, for those wishing to keep their options as broad as possible.
+It is possible to study modern languages either as a single Honours degree or alongside another subject as a joint Honours degree.
+Common joint Honours choices often remain within the humanities including subjects such as politics, history and literature, but modern languages can also be combined with subjects such as chemistry or mathematics for those wishing to keep their options as broad as possible.

 A language degree can qualify graduates to work in education, translation, interpretation, tourism, trade, PR, communications and management.
 Many government jobs require language skills, particularly in the sectors of immigration and diplomacy.
 All sorts of career destinations - doctors, psychologists and physiotherapists need language skills to communicate effectively with patients whether they work in the UK or overseas; businessmen, bankers and entrepreneurs all need language skills to make deals and sell products on the global market.
-Politicians, historians, geographers and holiday reps all need language skills to get to know the people and area that they are passionate about.
+Politicians, historians, geographers and holiday representatives all need language skills.
 Languages are an invaluable skill to have.

-Studies show that having a language can increase your salary from 8 to 20% and give you a head start on other potential employees as by speaking another language you’re vital to any company that does international business.
-Furthermore a language is also a prerequisite for lots of university courses.
+Studies show that having another language could increase your salary from 8% to 20% and give you a head start on other potential employees, as this is vital to companies that do international business.
+Furthermore, a language is also a prerequisite for many university courses.

 LINKS & RESOURCES

 Pearson Edexcel A level Spanish (includes AS), Mike Thacker, Simon Barefoot, David Mee, Mónica Morcillo Laiz.

 Edexcel Spanish for A Level Student's Book, Mike Thacker, Monica Morcillo Laiz, Monica Morcillo.

 Compulsory Literary text book: âÂÂBodas de sangre, by Federico Garcia Lorca.